actions-workshop/deployment-environment/README.md

 ![Screenshot of the Repository Secrets of this repository](./docs/images/all-secrets.png)

-### 2.2 Conducting the Workshop
+### 2.2 Conduct the Workshop

 Hand out this repositorie's URL to your participants.
-Let them Follow the [005-deployment-issue-ops.md Deployment step](https://github.com/actions-workshop/actions-workshop/tree/main/docs/005-deployment-azure-issue-ops.md) for the workshop, it contains the explanation on how to use this repositorie's issues to create a deployment environment.
+Let them follow the [005-deployment-issue-ops.md Deployment step](https://github.com/actions-workshop/actions-workshop/tree/main/docs/005-deployment-azure-issue-ops.md) for the workshop, it contains the explanation on how to use this repositorie's issues to create a deployment environment.

 ### 2.3 Post Workshop Cleanup